Skip to main content

 How to Build an Ad Targeting Strategy

 Ad targeting should be designed around the campaign’s role, not only around platform settings.
+The process below keeps targeting practical, measurable, and easier to diagnose after launch.

-Start with the Campaign Role
+Define the Role

-The first step is to define what the campaign is supposed to do.
+Start by defining what the campaign is supposed to do.

 A campaign designed to capture high-intent demand needs different targeting from a campaign designed to build awareness.
 A campaign designed to re-engage previous visitors needs different targeting from a campaign designed to reach new users.